 - Stop fertilizing your lawn with high nitrogen fertilizer.
 It's time to let your grass slowly go dormant as the seasons change into cooler nights and shorter days.

 - Likewise, stop topdressing and aerating until your lawn greens up again in spring.

-- Start spreading pre-emergent herbicide to prevent winter weeds.
-If you want to combat winter weeds before you even see them, apply it before the window closes in mid-October.
+- Start spreading pre-emergent herbicide in mid-September prevent winter weeds.
 For warm season lawns we recommend 0-0-7 with pre-emergent since it has no nitrogen.